Big Bad Beetleborgs: Production

-It was not uncommon to see cardboard cut-outs and wall decorations of the Beetleborgs characters on the walls of Zoom Comics where the three kids worked.
-Other decorations used included the costume heads of King Sphinx of Mighty Morphin Power Rangers and the original head from the monster costume Kappa from Ninja Sentai Kakuranger (the monster was used as "Parrot Top" in MMPR) whose body was used to create the costume Malavex.
-Toys from the Bandai Beetleborgs toyline could also be seen in various displays.
-Including the Special Edition Deluxe Shadowborg figure, in an episode which preceded Shadowborg's character ever appearing on the show.

-Like other adaptations, some of the original source footage was altered for Beetleborgs.
-The Input Magnums, the original B-Fighter's guns, looked very realistic due to the black-and-silver coloring.
-In Beetleborgs, the Sonic Laser's colors were changed to bright red and purple, and all Japanese footage of the Input Magnum's keypad being used was replaced with American footage using the red and purple gun.
+Like other adaptations produced by Saban Entertainment, some of the original source footage was altered for Beetleborgs.
+The Input Magnums, the original B-Fighters' guns, were changed to the Sonic Lasers and were colored bright red and purple, due to how the Input Magnums looked very realistic.
 However, the colors of the guns changed from time to time due to the blending in of the B-Fighter footage.
-Similarly, the American version of the toy was done in red and purple colors instead of the Input Magnum's black and silver coloring.
 In Metallix, the Data Laser's colors remained unchanged (silver and black), but the toy line changed the weapons to a white-and-blue color scheme.
 More violent scenes from B-Fighter were either covered up with large, Batman-esque sound effects or were cut out through comic-book-panel transitions.

-The episode "Convention Dimension" had The Beetleborgs attending the comic convention.
-Among costumes worn at the convention were: Spider-Man, The Tick and Guido Anchovy.
-At that time Saban owned airing rights to Spider-Man: The Animated Series, The Tick and Samurai Pizza Cats.
-In Episode 54, Saban featured in "Gravesoul Owns."

-Big Bad Beetleborgs and Beetleborgs Metallix ultimately ended because the Saban crew were left with no more Juukou B-Fighter and B-Fighter Kabuto footage to adapt.
+Big Bad Beetleborgs and Beetleborgs Metallix ended after the Saban crew were left with no more Juukou B-Fighter and B-Fighter Kabuto footage to adapt.
 Their predecessor VR Troopers also ended for the same reason.

 Music

 The show's theme music was performed by Jeremy Sweet and series star Billy Forester.
 A newer version of the song was made for the Beetleborgs Metallix episodes.
-The background score, composed by Inon Zur, had several cues which were also used on Saban's concurrent Power Rangers Turbo.
+The background score was credited to Shuki Levy and Haim Saban (under the alias Kussa Mahchi).
+It had compositions written by Inon Zur (only credited as a music producer), who had just joined Saban Entertainment.
+Several of the show's compositions were also used on Saban's concurrent Power Rangers Turbo (1997).
 Currently, Beetleborgs has never had any official soundtrack releases.

-Reuse of Monsters

-Various monster suits from both Beetleborgs seasons were re-used along with un-used Juukou B-Fighter and B-Fighter Kabuto monsters as enemy monsters in the Power Rangers series: